International Student Affairs (ISA)

 SEVIS Regulations Regarding F-1 Students

-- Online Enrollment: Only one Distance Learning/Online course may be counted toward the 12-credit requirement.
+- Online Courses: Only one Distance Learning/Online course may be counted toward the 12-credit requirement.

 - Dropping Out: If you withdrawal from courses, you must depart US immediately.

-- Travel and Visa Renewal: If you plan to travel during the summer or winter recess, bring your I-20 to the ISA office for travel endorsement..
+- Travel and Visa Renewal: If you plan to travel out of U.S. on student visa at any time, bring your I-20 to the ISA office for travel endorsement..

 - Employment: You may not engage in an employment without the permission of International Student Affairs Office.

-- Optional Practical training (OPT): Upon graduation from BC, you may be authorized for 12 months of practical training (OPT).
+- Optional Practical training (OPT): Upon graduation from BC, you may qualify for authorized for practical training (OPT).
 Please check with ISA Office for details.

 - Change of Address report: report any change of address within 10 days of change.

 If you wish to transfer to another U.S. campus, you must complete and submit the F-1 Transfer-Out Request.

 - You are in a legal F-1 status